AI Glossary

 Parameters

-Parameters are the internal values that a language model learns during training.
+Parameters are internal values a language model learns during training.
 They control how the model interprets language, forms associations, and generates responses.
 In simple terms, more parameters generally mean the model can capture more complexity, but also requires more computation.

 Pre-Trained Model